allisonhmoore/GettingAndCleaningData/README.md

-## Human Activity Recognition Using Smartphones Dataset
+## Human Activity Recognition Using Smartphones Dataset -- Version 2.0
-#### Version 2.0

 A script to tidy the "Human Activity Recognition Using Smartphones Dataset, Version 1.0" and codebook describing the variables in Version 2.0 dataset (tidied dataset)

 ### This repo contains four files:
 ------------
 * README.md -- this file.
-* run_analysis.R -- this is script which downloads a certain set of smartphone data, then merges and tidies the data sets and produces a single, tidy dataset summarizing some of the variables.
+* run_analysis.R -- a script which downloads a certain collection of smartphone data sets and auxiliary files, then merges and tidies the data sets to produce a single, tidy dataset describing averages of some of the variables.
-* CodeBook.md -- a codebook describing the variables in the tidy dataset
+* CodeBook.md -- a codebook describing the variables in the tidy dataset and process for tidying data.
-* codebook_helper.R -- an optional helper file that programmatically creates the variable descriptions seen in Codebook.md.
+* codebook_helper.R -- an *optional* helper file that programmatically creates the variable descriptions seen in Codebook.md.

 ### Information about run_analysis.R